-Members of the SILS PhD/PD Council receive an extra month of time to be eligible for both bonus for each year of service on the Council, but require a 2/3 majority vote from the serving council members as well as approval by management.
+Members of the SILS PhD/PD Council receive an extra month of time to be eligible for both bonus for each year of service on the Council, but require a majority vote from the serving council members as proof of being active as member as well as approval by the SILS management.

 Example: Tony was active in the SILS PhD/PD Council for 2 years, earning him 2 months of extension on the finishing on time bonus, resulting in him being able to claim the €2000 bonus up until the 54th contract month and the €1000 bonus up until the 56th contract month.

 Cases involving contract extensions are assessed on a case-by-case basis.
-These requests should be received by the managing director well in advance of thesis submission.
-Legitimate ground for extension on the bonus include, but are not limited to: pregnancy; extended illness; lab-, group-, institute relocations.
+Requests for extensions should be received by the institute manager at least three months in advance of thesis submission, preferably as soon as a situation suggests that this would be applicable.
+The request for a contract extension should be handed in by your supervisor.
+Legitimate ground for extension on the finishing on time bonus includes but are not limited to: pregnancy; extended illness; lab-, group-, institute relocations.

 Example: Tony was not able to do any experimental research during the move from Roeterseiland to Science Park for 3 months.
 He applies for an exception to the finishing on time cut-offs with institute management and upon receipt is allowed to push back the cut-off dates by 3 months.

-For further questions, clarifications and claims contact either the SILS PhD/PD Council or the managing director (Casper Huijser).
+For further questions, clarifications and claims contact the institute manager (Ivo Huijbers).